Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 Lake Sidney LanierNorthern Georgia

 Lake Sidney Lanier is an Army Corp of Engineers controlled lake with 692 miles of protected shoreline which keeps the lake out of view from the majority of the highways.
 The lake levels can fluctuate up to 20 feet from the winter months to summer months, depending on drought conditions.
-There are 10 marinas on this best Georgia lake.
-Aqualand Marina is the world's largest inland marina and is located on Lake Lanier.
-The full service marina has more than 2,000 boat slips.
+There are 10 Lake Lanier marinas on lake.
+Aqualand Marina is the world's largest inland marina.
+The full service Lake Lanier marina has more than 2,000 boat slips.
 Floating community boat docks are more common on Lake Lanier than private boat docks.
-Lake Lanier neighborhoods reflect Nantucket style homes and traditional Southern architecture.
-Let us know if you'd like to receive a Gainesville Relocation Package.
+Lake Lanier neighborhoods reflect Nantucket-style homes and traditional Southern architecture.

-If you’re searching for where to retire in Georgia, here are reasons to consider Lake Lanier neighborhoods:
+If you’re searching for North GA real estate, here's reasons to consider Lake Lanier neighborhoods:

 Brenau University is home to the John S. Burd Center for the Performing Arts, a 350 seat theater and 100 seat recital hall hosting musical performances and classroom education.
 The Northeast Georgia History Center at Brenau University displays one of the finest art collections in the State of Georgia.
 The Pearce Auditorium is the primary venue for the Gainesville Symphony Orchestra.
 Contemporary theatre performances take place at the Pearce Auditorium on campus.
 Quinlan Visual Arts Center in Gainesville is the largest art center in Northeast Georgia showcasing rotating exhibits by local, regional and internationally known artists.
 The Arts Council at Smithgall Art Center showcases an extensive array of performing, visual, literary and film arts for audiences across Northeast Georgia, offering families one great art experience after another.